kabanda-jordan/kabanda-jordan/README.md

 ---

-## 🚀 Latest Projects
+## 🚀 Special ONES

-These are the repositories that best show how I think and build.
+These are the core repositories that best show how I think and build.

 - **Flagship Project – Trading Journal / Analytics Platform**
   Full‑stack app focused on real trading workflows, including risk insights, journaling, and analytics.